HazardousPeach/hazardouspeach.github.io/_posts/2017-04-27-herbgrind-1-the-float-machine.md

 ![A Float Machine]({{ site.baseurl }}/images/floatmachine.png)

 Wait, what's a program?
-Okay, a program is a big list of $$n$$ instructions, where the instructions are numbered from $$1$$ to
+Okay, a program is a big list of instructions, where the instructions are numbered starting at 1.
-$$n$$.
 Instructions tell the processor to do something with the data in memory, and maybe write something to the display.
 The machine will keep track of a number to tell us which instruction we're currently executing, called the PC, for _program counter_.
-There are going to be three types of instructions: operations on values, conditional branches, and output statements.
+There are going to be three types of
+instructions: operations on values, conditional branches, and output statements.
 It turns out, with just these three things (well, really just the first two, if you're willing to read the memory afterwards), we can write any computation that runs on any computer.

 Let's make this a little more concrete.